Lumi-supercomputer/lumi-userguide/docs/software/installing/easybuild.md

 ???
 Failure "Do not change `EBU_USER_PREFIX` when a `LUMI` module is loaded"
     Changing the value of `EBU_USER_PREFIX` while one of the `LUMI` modules is loaded has side effects.
-When switching to a different version of the `LUMI` module or relading the current module to enable the new installation directory, the module system will fail to first properly clean the old user installation directories from the module search path, even when using `module --force purge`.
+When switching to a different version of the `LUMI` module or reloading the current module to enable the new installation directory, the module system will fail to first properly clean the old user installation directories from the module search path, even when using `module --force purge`.
 This is a side effect of how Lmod works when